zeljkofilipin/filipin.eu/_posts/2021/2021-05-15-macos-vs-ubuntu.md

 # Data

 I've tried to keep the environments as simple as possible.
 When running the commands, only the Terminal application was open.
 I was primarily interested in how much RAM will be used when running the tests in the Fresh container, since the laptop has only 4 GB.
-I ended up not measuring that.
-Instead, I've measured how fast each command takes.
+I've also measured how fast each command runs.

 I wasn't interested in very good data.
 I just wanted good enough data for my use case.
 For that reason, I've only run each command three times.
 That's just enough data to show any trends, but not so much that I'll get bored while waiting for them to finish.
-All results are in how much time (in minutes) did each command take in different environments.
+All results are in how much time (in minutes) each command took in different environments.

 ## iMac + macOS